 Visitors

-The Campus Farm is open to visitors during normal business hours.
-Tours of the ANSC Campus Farm can be arranged through our ANSC Campus Farm Manager and through our ANSC Undergraduate Office.
+The Campus Farm is open to visitors 8 am – 6 pm daily.
+Visitors are welcome to walk around the public areas of the farm without an escort.
+Guided tours of the ANSC Campus Farm can be arranged through our ANSC Campus Farm Manager (for groups of at least 5) and through our ANSC Undergraduate Office (for prospective students).

 Directions: